jupytercon/jupytercon2025-developingextensions/01-prerequisites.md

 A GitHub account will enable you to share the extension you build.

+### Authentication with GitHub

+You'll need to be able to login to GitHub from your working environment to push your changes.

+An easy way to get started is the [gh CLI](https://github.com/cli/cli#installation) and the `gh auth login` command.

 ## A code editor / IDE

 **And know how to use it!**